bjoerge/weigh/README.md

   Minified and gzipped (level: default): 3.36 kB
 ```

-## Inspecting compiled bundle
+## Inspecting the final result
-You can output the compiled bundle for further inspection using `--output` (or `-o`)
+You can output the compiled bundle for further inspection using `--output` (or `-o`) command line option.
+Note: By default this will output the gzipped result, so you'd probably want to use the `--no-gzip` flag
-command line option.

 This will just pipe generated the bundle to stdout, which also enables further bundle size breakdown e.g. using [hughsk/disc](https://github.com/hughsk/disc).

 For example:

 ```
-weigh --output rxjs | discify --open
+weigh --output rxjs --no-gzip | discify --open
 ```

 ### Some more examples of supported module formats